Day passes are valid for a single day only, but you can tube all day! A season pass is our best value and pays for itself in just three visits!

 Do tickets "sell out" for the day?
 And, is there a maximum number of people allowed on the hill at one time?

 We do not stop selling tickets but we do track wait times and manage accordingly.
 Our day passes give guests the ability to visit our onsite restaurants for a mid-day break.
-Many of our guests take advantage of our onsite ice rink and laser tag to pack even more fun into the day.
+Many of our guests take advantage of our onsite ice rink to pack even more fun into the day.

 Is the snow artificial?